 Migration to Hamilton has boomed in recent years.
-In 2017, our net migration came in at 1,875—a 12.3 per cent increase from 2016.
+In 2020, our net migration came in at 2,769—a 21.7 per cent increase from 2019.
 It’s also worth noting that this includes overseas migrants intending to stay for 12 months or more, plus New Zealand residents returning after an absence of 12 months or more.

 The influx of migrants on working visas is one of the key drivers of our city’s high migration numbers and overall population growth.
-Of the 4,200 person increase to Hamilton’s population from June 2016 to June 2017, 2,000 people (48 per cent) were international migrants.
+Of the 4200 person increase to Hamilton’s population in 2020, net migration* accounted for 2,769 people (65.9 per cent).

 Where are they coming from?

-Overall, 24 per cent of Hamilton’s population were born overseas, with the most common country of birth being the UK and Ireland, followed by North-East Asia and Pacific Islands.
+Overall, 24 per cent of Hamilton’s population were born overseas, with the most common country of birth being Southern and Central Asia, followed by North-East Asia and North-West Europe.

 “A large proportion of Hamilton’s new residents are migrating from other areas in the Waikato and from Auckland,” says Jeremy O’Rourke, Managing Director of Lodge Real Estate.

-What’s more, the data shows us that the majority of new residents are aged between 20 to 24 years, with the 15 to 19 year age group coming in at second highest.
+What’s more, the data shows us that in 2020, Waikato’s net internal migration was 48 per cent.
+Based on census data (2013)*, a large proportion of internal migrants are aged between 20 to 24 years, with the 15 to 19 year age group coming in at second highest.
 This is a common trend across all cities that possess a major tertiary education centre.
 In Hamilton’s case, it’s the University of Waikato.
 The strong departure figures in the 25 to 35 age group bracket is further evidence of this, as graduating students leave Hamilton.

 The golden triangle of Hamilton, Tauranga and Auckland provides approximately 50 per cent of New Zealand’s total filled jobs and generates over half of our national GDP.
 Given these statistics, it’s no surprise that many Kiwis are migrating northwards to study and fill jobs.

-With Hamilton’s new Ruakura Inland Port added to the mix in 2019, creating 11,000 new jobs in the process, this number is likely to grow.
+With Hamilton’s new Ruakura Precinct added to the mix, which will accommodate between 6,000 and 12,000 jobs between now and 2060, this number is likely to grow.
 In fact, the NZ Transport Agency predicts that Hamilton, Tauranga and Auckland will home 53 per cent of New Zealand’s population by 2031.

 We’re also seeing movement within Hamilton itself.
 Trends from census data show that people, especially young people who have finished studying, are moving away from the central city areas and settling on the more affordable city fringes.

 Looking at future projections, migration to Hamilton is set to continue, though not to the same level as previous years.
 As people flock to the region, housing demand will remain high.
-Examining annual building consents next to Hamilton’s annual population growth shows that Hamilton still has more people than houses.
+Several residential development projects, such as Peacocke, Rotokauri Rise, and Jack’s Landing are underway to support this increase, indicating that Hamilton still has a shortage of housing stock.

 The result of Hamilton’s population growth, of which migration plays a major role, is an increase in higher density living—apartments, duplexes, and townhouses for example—and new projects to “fill-in” the vacant land within the city’s boundaries.